glotzerlab/signac/doc/configuration.rst

   The database to authenticate with. password_config
   In case that you update, but not store your password, the configuration file will contain only meta hashing data, such as the salt.
-  This allows to authenticate by entering the password for each sessions, which is generally more secure than storing the actual password hash.
+  This allows to authenticate by entering the password for each session, which is generally more secure than storing the actual password hash.

 .. warning::